-Edmonton Fire Rescue's main function is to serve the people of Edmonton with the goal of protecting life, property and the environment by providing excellence in services and public safety
+Edmonton Fire Rescue Services main function is to serve the people of Edmonton with the goal of protecting life, property and the environment by providing excellence in services and public safety

-Edmonton Fire Rescue Services is made up of various teams that help to protect life, property and the environment through fire suppression and investigation, fire prevention programs, rescues, and emergency medical, traffic collision and dangerous goods response.
+Edmonton Fire Rescue Services is made up of various teams that help to protect life, property and the environment through fire suppression and investigation, fire prevention programs, rescues, as well as emergency medical, traffic collision and dangerous goods response.

 The hazardous materials team responds to a wide range of incidents including antifreeze, oil, or biological agent spills, leaking gas cylinders, cargo tank truck rollovers, chemical spills and leaks at industrial sites, and radiological and explosion events.